 Our puppets share Christ with those in our congregation, in our community and event around the world.
 We have a wide variety of puppets as well as wonderful skits that bring Jesus to the forefront.
 If you’ve ever wanted to be part of a puppet team, please join us!

 Our music ministry strives to lead in worship and provides a way for our congregation to serve with their musical gifts.
 The adult choir, special ensembles, handbells, and Circle of Truth (contemporary Christian music) lead in worship on Sunday mornings.
 If you enjoy singing, playing an instrument or want to serve in our music ministry, please join us.
 Read more about music at Bethel.

 Children on a Mission

-Children at Bethel join on the 5th Sundays at 9:30 AM in the Discoverer’s Sunday school classroom (lower level of the educational building.
-The educational building is the long building attached to the gravel parking lot) to learn about how God is working around the world through missionaries and how He uses each of them.
+Children at Bethel join in the Discoverer’s Sunday school classroom (lower level of the educational building to learn about how God is working around the world through missionaries and how He uses each of them.
 The children conduct mission projects throughout the year.